-3. Providing key findings and practices for effective life skills programs disabilities and has been accessed over 700 times.
+3. Providing key findings and practices for effective life skills programs

 At Holland Bloorview, we are committed to helping children and youth with disabilities develop the life skills they need to achieve their full potential.
 One way we've implemented this is through the Life Skills Program Guide.